Thermodynamics of ancilla-assisted erasure of quantum information: Erasure Protocol

 \section{Erasure Protocol}

 In the quantum mechanical domain, an effective erasure process is expected to map any arbitrary state of a memory system into a well-defined pure state.
 This transformation is necessarily accompanied by a flux of entropy between the memory that stores information and a reservoir, which is responsible for receiving the information that results from the erasure.
-We call attention that we are defining the {\it environment} and the {\it reservoir} as different physical entities.
-Here, the environment comprises the entire universe, except the memory, whereas the reservoir is the portion of the environment which directly participates in the erasure operation.
-To introduce our idea, we first consider the atom-atom interaction scenario schematically represented in Fig.~\ref{fig1}, which will be generalized to other quantum platforms.
+We bring attention to the fact that we define the {\it environment} and the {\it reservoir} as different physical entities.
+Here, the environment comprises the entire universe, except memory, whereas the reservoir is the portion of the environment that directly participates in the erasure operation.
+To introduce our idea, we first consider the atom-atom interaction scenario schematically represented in Fig.~\ref{fig1}, and subsequently discuss the corresponding quantum circuit, shown in Fig.~\ref{fig2}.
 The memory is considered as a qubit system, whose state can be spanned by the energy basis $\{ \ket{g_{M}},\ket{e_{M}}\}$, with a free Hamiltonian given by

 The reservoir is a quantum system with two two-fold degenerate energy states denoted by $\{\ket{g_{R}, l_{0}}, \ket{g_{R}, l_{1}}\}$ and $\{\ket{e_{R}, l_{0}}, \ket{e_{R}, l_{1}}\}$.
 They represent two pairs of states, where each pair shares the same energy state ($\ket{g_R}$ or $\ket{e_R}$), but different angular momentum (AM) states ($\ket{l_0}$ or $\ket{l_1}$).
 The Hamiltonian of the reservoir is assumed to be